BehroozMansouri/TangentCFT/README.md

 # Getting Started
 Here are the steps to do the Tangent-CFT embeddings.
 It is assumed that, tuples for each formula are extracted beforehand using Tangent-S (see [paper](https://dl.acm.org/citation.cfm?id=3080748)  and [code](https://www.cs.rit.edu/~dprl/files/release_tangent_S.zip) ) in a separate file, with each tuple located in a line.
 With that assumption, the following steps are needed before training the model:

 * **Generating the encoded values.** Using formula or tuple level encoder(located in Embedding Pre-processing directory), specify the directory where the formula tuples are at (-sd) and where to save the encoded values (-dd).
 Our current model assumes that you have saved all the encoded values before hand.
+Here is an example:

+'python3 as sdaf dsa'

+In this example

 * **Setting configuration of model.** The next step is to set the configuration of the model.
 The parameters for fastText and the file path to read the encoded tuples should be specified before training.
 Also, one can specify the directory to save the output vector for each of the formulas for further analysis.
 The configuration file should be in Configuration directory, under the config directory with file name in format of config_x where x show the run id.
 * **Running Tangent-CFT.** At this stage, formulas and queries are encoded and saved in a directory.
 Configuration of the model is defined by the user.
 It is time to run Tangent-CFT to get embedding for formulas, queries and do the NTCIR-12 formula retrieval task.
 To run the model, one
 * **Checking the retrieval results.** The
 * **Combineing different models**

-# Authors
-TangentCFT was developed by Behrooz Mansouri, PhD student at Rochester Institute of Technology.
-His Co-authors are his co-advisors

-# License
+# References
+Please cite Tangent-CFT: An Embedding Model for Mathematical Formulas paper.